benfjohnson/developer-dot/_posts/2016-10-04-getting-started-with-avatax-rest-v2 - Copy.md

 The first step for Mr. McExample is to create an AvaTax account.
 Let's get started right now by visiting http://developer.avalara.com/avatax/signup/ and signing up for a new account.
 Here's the information we need to put in - just a few fields including your email address and a phone number:

-Go ahead and click the "Get Started" button.
+Go ahead and click the **Get Started** button.
 Your account will be provisioned in just a few moments - now is a good time to get a pen and paper handy so you can write down your credentials.
 You'll need to keep track of, at a minimum, these things:

 * An Account ID;
 * An API license key;